resqclub/resq-components/src/components/Table.md

 The component gets its content via the `data` property.
 In this example, 'nicely formatted date' is rendered by `DateCell` and 'reversed summary' is rendered by `ReversedCell`.

+This example also demostrates another feature of `<Table>` - if the source rows have no `id` property, it will be added, since Vue really likes have keys to keep track of elements when it is rendering lists.
+(Otherwise bugs would appear; for example, custom components were not properly rendered after sorting.)

 ```js

 const Vue = require('vue').default